-The capital program is prepared annually by the City Planning Commission to present the capital expenditures planned for each of the six ensuing Fiscal Years, including the estimated total cost of each project and the sources of funding (local, state, federal, and private) estimated to be required to finance each project.
+The capital program is prepared annually by the Planning Commission to present the capital expenditures planned for each of the six ensuing Fiscal Years, including the estimated total cost of each project and the sources of funding (local, state, federal, and private) estimated to be required to finance each project.
 The capital program is reviewed by the Mayor and transmitted to City Council for adoption with his recommendation thereon.
 The Capital Program ordinance for Fiscal Years 2020-2025 (the "Fiscal Year 2020-2025 Adopted Capital Program") was approved by City Council on June 13, 2019, and signed by the Mayor on June 18, 2019.
+Certain amendments to the Fiscal Year 2020-2025 Adopted Capital Program were approved by City Council on November 21, 2019 and signed by the Mayor on December 4, 2019.
+References to the Fiscal Year 2020-2025 Adopted Capital Program refer to such program as amended, including Table 48.